Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

     manage my time well and get the help while I still can.
 When I go to TA hours and they explain me codes, when I go back to my dorm, I like to go through it to make sure I actually understand.
 By doing this I feel like I can finish on time.
 ```

----

 ## Milestone 4: Final Code, Presentation, Demo

 ### User Instructions
 In my game, you have falling red balls (dodgeballs), and the rocket (green block).
 The goal is to avoid the falling red balls as long as you can.
 The rocket can only move left or right.
 When the user hits run, you will use the left or right keys on the laptop to move the rocket around to avoid collision between the red falling balls and the rocket.
 A timer is present in
-the top left corner of the screen, this is to see how long yoy lasted.
+the top left corner of the screen, this is to see how long you lasted.
+I have the score label set up in the top left corner, but it doesn't work.

 ### Errors and Constraints
 Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.